There is this settled emotion

 Forged in the harmony of the eternal

 This short poem was written on the second day of a three day relaxed pace trek of Pinnell Mountain, in the White Mountain Recreation Area in Alaska.
-The route was enjoyable despite strong winds and heavy rain, perhaps it’s that very challenge of the weather that makes a trail more rewarding?
-Regardless, it has gone down as one of my favorite mini-adventures out there.
 If you ever find yourself In the Fairbanks area of Alaska, try and make your way there to see the trail head and hike it if you have the chance; I recommend starting from Eagle Summit and ending at Twelve Mile Summit, but either way you’ll still be embracing some rapid elevation changes and rugged switchbacks.
+Personally, I’d avoid the hunting season (September time frame) as the area gets overly rowdy.

-Head out of Fairbanks towards Fox, but hug the Steese, Highway 2, to the East and follow it for a few hours until the road turns to dirt.
-Signs will guide you, soak up being above the alpine line.
+Head out of Fairbanks towards Fox, but hug the Steese/Highway 2 to the East and follow it for a few hours until the road turns to dirt.
+Signs guide the way fairly well, even if you don’t end up there you can soak up being above the alpine line.

 Go on, get out there and live a little.